IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 1. The time must be current UTC and formatted according to the ISO 8601 specification (for example, `20161128T152924Z`).
 2. The date is in `YYYYMMDD` format.
-3. The final line is the previously created standardized request hashed using the SHA-256 algorithm.
+3. The final line is the previously created standardized request hashed by using the SHA-256 algorithm.

 Next, calculate the signature.